dmytro-boiko-dev/senior-be-developer-task/README.md

 3. state tracking:

-   `keyLocks`:ensures only one operation per key processes at a time
+   `keyLocks`:ensures only one operation per key proceses at a time

-   `pendingConfirmations: prevents duplicate processing during confirmation
+   `pendingConfirmations`: prevents duplicate processing during confirmation

 4. worker compatibility:

-   avoids `async/await` to match the synchronous `worker.ts` interface
+   avoids `async/await` to match the synchronous `worker.ts`

 this guarantees all operations execute in order, producing the correct final value of `95` for all items.